ISISComputingGroup/EPICS-DbUnitChecker/DbUnitChecker Help.rst

 Current error checks are:

-#.
-PVs that are labelled as interesting and have type longin, longout, ai or ao must contain a unit field
+1. PVs that are labelled as interesting and have type longin, longout, ai or ao must contain a unit field
-#.
-Description fields must contain less than 41 characters
+2. Description fields must contain less than 41 characters
-#.
-All units must conform to unit standards (see below)
+3. All units must conform to unit standards (see below)
-#.
-PVs that are labelled as interesting must have description fields
+4. PVs that are labelled as interesting must have description fields
-#.
-The names of PVs that are labelled as interesting must be capitialised and contain only A-Z 0-9 _ :
+5. The names of PVs that are labelled as interesting must be capitialised and contain only A-Z 0-9 _ :
-#.
-There should be no duplicate fields on PVs
+6. There should be no duplicate fields on PVs

 Current warning are:

-#.
-PVs that are labelled as interesting and have type longin, longout, ai or ao may not have blank fields
+1. PVs that are labelled as interesting and have type longin, longout, ai or ao may not have blank fields
-#.
-PVs are duplicated in a document
+2. PVs are duplicated in the project

 The checker is run at the end of a build on Jenkins and unit tests are failed if any of the error checks fail.
 Failed warnings will be noted and displayed in the test report but will not result in an unstable build.